 NPs are health-care professionals with additional graduate education and clinical practice experience.
-Educated in both nursing theory and advanced skills, NPs possess the knowledge and competence to independently diagnose, order and interpret diagnostic tests, prescribe pharmacological and non-pharmacological treatments, and perform both invasive and non-invasive procedures integral to the clinical management of clients.
+Educated in both nursing theory and advanced skills, NPs possess the knowledge and competence to independently diagnose, order and interpret diagnostic tests, prescribe pharmacological and non-pharmacological treatments, and perform procedures.
 The broad scope of NP prescribing practice facilitates comprehensive, timely, and holistic care for CLIENTS.